 What are the Wisconsin Model Early Learning Standards?

-The Wisconsin Model Early Learning Standards specify developmental expectations for children from birth through entrance to first grade.
-The standards reflect attention to all the domains of a child's learning and development.
-The domains include: Health & Physical Development; Social and Emotional Development: Language Development and Communication; Approaches to Learning: Cognition and General Knowledge.
-Each domain is divided into sub-domains.
-Each sub-domain includes developmental expectations, program standards, performance standards and developmental continuum.
-Samples of children's behavior and adult strategies are also provided.
-WMELS detailed description.
+The WI Model Early Learning Standards specify developmental expectations for children from birth through entrance to 1st grade.
+The standards reflect the domains of a child's learning and development.
+The domains include: Health & Physical Development; Social and Emotional Development: Language Development & Communication; Approaches to Learning: Cognition & General Knowledge.
+Each domain is divided into sub-domains which include developmental expectations, program standards, performance standards & developmental continuum.
+Samples of children's behavior & adult strategies are also provided.

 Why have model early learning standards?

-Based on research and supported by evidence-based practices, the Wisconsin Model Early Learning Standards (WMELS) provide a framework for families, professionals and policy makers to:
+Based on research and supported by evidence-based practices, the WI Model Early Learning Standards provide a framework for families, professionals and policy makers to:

 What are the Guiding Principles that informed the development of the standards?